BenUCL/TwoTowerRetreival/README.md

 - Pretrained GloVe embeddings: `glove.6B.200d.txt`
 - We added `<pad>` (zero vector) and `<unk>` (mean embedding) tokens to the end.
 - Process done in `notebooks/add_tokens.ipynb`.
+- nltk is used to do tokenizing of inputs.
+It nicely splits into words and puncutation.

 ---